Here are some quick pointers on how to buy shares:

 How to Find the Right Stock to Invest in?

-Imagine yourself in the place of Abdul 15 years ago, if you were given the choice to invest in Reliance, would you do it?
+Imagine yourself in place of Abdul 15 years ago.
+If you were given a choice to invest in Reliance, would you do it?

 It sounds tricky because you would never be able to imagine if reliance would grow so big in the next 15 or 20 years.

-But Abdul did, as he understood the company financials really well.
+But Abdul did, as he understood the company’s financials really well.

-Finding the right stock is one of the hardest things to do, and there are different approaches that will make it easier.
+Finding the right stock is one of the hardest things to do, and different approaches will make it easier.

 3 Most Important Approaches to Find the Right Stock to Buy: